-Art Deco, sometimes referred to as Deco, is a style of visual art, architecture and design that first appeared in France just before World War I. Art Deco influenced the design of buildings, furniture, jewellery, fashion, cars, cinemas, trains, ocean liners and everyday objects such as radios and vacuum cleaners.
+Art Deco - Luxurious and glamorous style, a visual art, architecture, and design movement that originated in France just before World War I. Art Deco influenced buildings, furniture, jewelry, fashion, cars, movie theaters, trains, ocean liners, and everyday objects such as radios and vacuum cleaners.